caseyg/awesome/TOPICS.md

 *   [Vinzent03/obsidian-sort-and-permute-lines](https://github.com/Vinzent03/obsidian-sort-and-permute-lines) - Sort and Permute lines in whole file or selection.

 *   [obsidianmd/obsidian-releases](https://github.com/obsidianmd/obsidian-releases) - Community plugins list, theme list, and releases of Obsidian.

-## obsidian-plugin

-*   [quanru/obsidian-example-lifeos](https://github.com/quanru/obsidian-example-lifeos) - Obsidian Template for combining P.A.R.A with Periodic Notes(LifeOS for Obsidian)

-*   [pjeby/hot-reload](https://github.com/pjeby/hot-reload) - Automatically reload Obsidian plugins in development when their files are changed

-*   [otelo2/Obsidian-AI](https://github.com/otelo2/Obsidian-AI) - ChatGPT powered assistant for Obsidian "inspired by" Notion AI

-*   [Feel-ix-343/obsidian-canvas-moc](https://github.com/Feel-ix-343/obsidian-canvas-moc) - Converts MOC note files to an obsidian canvas

-*   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
-Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

-*   [djmango/obsidian-transcription](https://github.com/djmango/obsidian-transcription) - Obsidian plugin to create high-quality transcriptions from markdown linked audio files

-*   [TfTHacker/obsidian42-strange-new-worlds](https://github.com/TfTHacker/obsidian42-strange-new-worlds) - Revealing the strange new world of connected thoughts in your vault.

-*   [franciskafieh/obsidian-list-modified](https://github.com/franciskafieh/obsidian-list-modified) - 🪨 The advanced and adaptive changelog for Obsidian.
-Links all modified files meeting certain criteria to a timed (daily, weekly, monthly) note.

-*   [liamcain/obsidian-lapel](https://github.com/liamcain/obsidian-lapel) - 🤵 Dress up your editor.
-Obsidian plugin to show the heading level in the gutter.

-*   [dartungar/obsidian-emotion-picker](https://github.com/dartungar/obsidian-emotion-picker) - Plugin for Obsidian.md that provides an easy way to insert emotions from a customizeable list.

-*   [liamcain/obsidian-calendar-plugin](https://github.com/liamcain/obsidian-calendar-plugin) - Simple calendar widget for Obsidian.

-*   [liamcain/obsidian-periodic-notes](https://github.com/liamcain/obsidian-periodic-notes) - Create/manage your daily, weekly, and monthly notes in Obsidian

-*   [blacksmithgu/obsidian-dataview](https://github.com/blacksmithgu/obsidian-dataview) - A data index and query language over Markdown files, for https://obsidian.md/.

-*   [holubj/obsidian-dialogue-plugin](https://github.com/holubj/obsidian-dialogue-plugin) - Dialogue plugin for Obsidian.md

-*   [trashhalo/obsidian-webhooks](https://github.com/trashhalo/obsidian-webhooks) - Connect obsidian to the internet of things via webhooks

-*   [eleanorkonik/concatenate](https://github.com/eleanorkonik/concatenate) - A plugin for Obsidian.md to allow you to put the contents of sections together in one file

-*   [kometenstaub/linked-data-vocabularies](https://github.com/kometenstaub/linked-data-vocabularies) - Add linked data to the YAML of your Obsidian notes.

-*   [elias-sundqvist/obsidian-annotator](https://github.com/elias-sundqvist/obsidian-annotator) - A plugin for reading and annotating PDFs and EPUBs in obsidian.

-*   [kevboh/longform](https://github.com/kevboh/longform) - A plugin for Obsidian that helps you write and edit novels, screenplays, and other long projects.

-*   [Vinzent03/obsidian-sort-and-permute-lines](https://github.com/Vinzent03/obsidian-sort-and-permute-lines) - Sort and Permute lines in whole file or selection.

 ## obsidian-template